Loeb's Third Point praises Intel, avoids crowded short positions

 Loeb updated Third Point’s clients on progress at Intel in a letter seen by Reuters.
 Less than eight weeks ago he pushed the company to attract fresh talent, keep its best people, and explore deal options.

-Last month the company said Pat Gelsinger, who had worked at Intel decades ago, would return as CEO after running VMware.
+Last month the company said Pat Gelsinger, who had worked at Intel decades ago, would return as Chief Executive after running VMware.

-He also said his firm sidestepped some of January’s stock frenzy by avoiding companies many investors are betting against.
+Loeb heaped fresh praise on the new CEO in the letter after having tweeted about it last month.

+“It is hard to think of a better person to motivate and inspire the best of Intel’s thousands of brilliant employees who will help build the company’s future,” he wrote about Gelsinger on Wednesday.

 Our Standards: The Thomson Reuters Trust Principles.